Whole-organ 3D ultrasound micro-flow imaging: from basics physics to clinical proof-of-concept on cardiac and cerebral diseases

 Mapping blood flows across several spatial scales at depth in organs is therefore crucial for early diagnosis and monitoring of diseases, but it remains a major challenge in clinical medical imaging.

-Ultrasound Localization Microscopy
+Ultrasound Localization Microscopy (ULM)

 Our laboratory, Physics for Medicine Paris, has introduced in 2015 ultrasound localization microscopy (ULM), a non-invasive method to map and quantify blood flows at depth in organs down to a micron scale resolution, opening avenues for medical imaging.

-Challenges of 2D ULM
+Challenges in 2D ULM

 However, 2D ULM is highly operator-dependent because probe positioning is critical to view the appropriate cross-section.
 Imaging the whole organ in 3D is therefore crucial for clinical practice and for a comprehensive investigation of organ functions.

-Limitations in Ultrasound Imaging
+Challenges in Ultrasound Imaging

 Capturing large 3D volumes through the bones, such as the skull or the rib cage, is a further challenge in ultrasound imaging.
 Acoustic energy losses due to reflection and distortion of ultrasound waves at the bone interface significantly reduce the imaging sensitivity.